DhatriPola/Airbnb-Austin/README.md

 Advanced SQL Functions:
 SQL queries employ techniques like window functions, self-joins, CASE statements, triggers, subqueries, and timestamp functions to address complex requirements and streamline data management.

+<h3>Insights from the Analysis</h3>

+1. Listings with high occupancy rates and competitive pricing generate the highest income, with premium properties in desirable neighborhoods standing out.

+2. Neighborhoods with high demand and balanced listing volumes include Sunset Valley, West Lake Hills, and Lakeway.
+These areas offer strong potential for new Airbnb investments.

+3. Entire homes and apartments rank highest, with a good balance of price per person and availability.
+These property types attract longer stays, making them more profitable.

+4. The majority of reviews are positive, indicating a high level of guest satisfaction.
+However, some reviews flagged "dirty" conditions, highlighting areas where cleanliness can be improved.

+5. Listings with hosts who respond quickly and have an acceptance rate above 95% tend to receive the highest proportion of positive reviews.
+Efficient communication correlates directly with guest satisfaction.

+6. Superhosts receive the highest number of returning customers, indicating that offering high-quality service leads to increased customer loyalty and repeat bookings.

+7. A few hosts stand out with multiple complaints about cleanliness.
+Addressing these issues can significantly improve guest satisfaction and review scores.

 <h3>Conclusion</h3>

 This project offers a thorough analysis of the Airbnb business landscape in Austin.
 The queries provide actionable insights into profitability, customer behavior, property types, and host interactions.
 Entrepreneurs can use this data to make informed decisions, such as: